 Have a Licensed Technician Change the Filter

-At Gilmore Heating Air and Solar in Placerville, CA, we’re proud to have a team of technicians who are highly trained and committed to customer satisfaction.
+At Gilmore Heating Air and Plumbing in Placerville, CA, we’re proud to have a team of technicians who are highly trained and committed to customer satisfaction.
 Our maintenance plans cover air filter replacement, so call us today to ask about these plans.
-We offer heating, solar and plumbing services, too.
+We offer heating and plumbing services, too.

 The heating system is an integral part of your residential property, especially during the winter season.
 Once the temperatures drop, the heater will likely be in use during the day and night to ensure that you remain comfortable in your home.
 If you’re looking to install a new system, there are a few tips for finding the best product for your needs.